 We are evaluating black level by the index of "Total reflection".

 According to its result, the total reflectance of black paint on signboards is from 3% to 10% or so on.

 Even the total reflectance of 3% to 10% is good enough for general use, so usually it is no problem.

-But there are some applications where you want to suppress the overexposure caused by the reflection.
+But there are some applications where you want to suppress the overexposure of light caused by the reflection.

 In addition, target markers for calibration use must be clearly visible without overexposure at any lighting environment.

 Our FineShut SP has a total reflectance of 1.2% in visible light.
 So, it is far less reflective and is a more black color compared with black painting.
 Here are examples of improvements by using FineShut as a seal instead of printing or painting.
 Because the following is based on the actual project, it has been modified a little, then please consider it as only a reference.